chruxin/UBC-Courses/2017S1-CPSC340/FinalCheatsheet.md

 uses gradient of randomly-chosen training example (cost of computing this gradient is independent of n)

-**problems:** gradient of random example might point in the wrong direction
+**problems:** gradient of random example might point in the wrong direction, sensitive to step size and batch size (number of random examples)

 control step size (decrease to get convergence)